 After the matching process and policy compliance checks are complete, your data file is marked for deletion.
 You can then start targeting your Customer Match segments in your Google Ads campaigns.

 You can also start targeting similar segments on Search, YouTube, and Gmail, if your Customer Match segment meets the eligibility requirements.

 Email address and phone matching

 Google keeps track of the email addresses and phone numbers for Google accounts and the corresponding hashed strings for those email addresses or phone numbers.

 After you've uploaded your customer list of email addresses and/or phone numbers, Google Ads will compare each hashed string on your customer list with the hashed string for email address or phone number of Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match segments (Customer list).

 Mailing address matching

 Google joins hashed name and mailing address data for Google accounts to construct a matching key.
+Mailing address data should include only the countries and the zip codes.
 After you've uploaded your list with hashed customer names and addresses (don’t hash zip and country data), Google constructs a similar key based on your data and then compares each key on your customer list with the keys based on Google accounts.
 If there's a match, Google adds the corresponding Google account to your Customer Match segments (Customer list).